AdaCore/spark2014/lrm/source/subprograms.rst

    For instance in Ada a formal parameter of mode out of a composite type need only be partially updated, but in flow analysis this would have mode in out.
    Similarly an Ada formal parameter may have mode in out but not be an input.
-   In flow analysis it would be regarded as an input and give arise to flow errors.
+   In flow analysis it would be regarded as an input and give rise to flow errors.
-   Perhaps we need an aspect to describe the strict view of a parameter if it is different to the specified Ada mode of the formal parameter?
+   Perhaps we need an aspect to describe the strict view of a parameter if it is different from the specified Ada mode of the formal parameter?
    To be completed in the Milestone 3 version of this document.